MasterKale/SimpleWebAuthn-homepage/docs/advanced/server/pqc-ml-dsa-support.md

 });
 ```

-Also pass this list into [`verifyRegistrationResponse()`](packages/server.md#2-verify-registration-response) as the `supportedAlgorithmIDs` argument so WebAuthn responses containing ML-DSA passkeys won't be rejected for containing a passkey public key that isn't using one of the default algorithms:
+Also pass this list into [`verifyRegistrationResponse()`](packages/server.md#2-verify-registration-response) as its own `supportedAlgorithmIDs` argument so WebAuthn responses containing ML-DSA passkeys won't be rejected for containing a passkey public key that isn't using one of the default algorithms:

 ```ts
 import { verifyRegistrationResponse } from '@simplewebauthn/server';